Earthquakes on May 11, 2026

 7.7 km---✓ ReviewedUSGS →

-A magnitude 2.7 seismic event took place 19 km ESE of Silver Springs, Nevada on May 11, 2026 at 18:55 UTC.
-Coming 8 hours after a magnitude 2.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The event originated approximately 7.7 km below the surface, classifying it as shallow crustal.
-Coordinates: 39.339°, -119.017°.
+A magnitude 2.7 earthquake was recorded 19 km ESE of Silver Springs, Nevada on May 11, 2026 at 18:55 UTC.
+It arrived roughly 8 hours after a larger magnitude 2.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
+This was a shallow crustal earthquake, focused at 7.7 km depth.
+The epicenter is at 39.339°, -119.017°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11